vicmortelmans/aiychatgpt/README.txt

 Virtual environment in env.
-Run `source env/bin/activate`.
+Run `source env/bin/activate`.(the directory cannot be version controlled because of large files)

 OPENAI_API_KEY is in ~/.env